CIS120 Linux Fundamentals by Scott Shaper

 # Sort numbers and ignore spaces

-sort -bn numbers.txt
+sort -bn numbers_spaces.txt

 # Sort by month names